-Duration of hospitalisation - All patients
+Median duration of hospitalisation - All patients

-Low quality evidence from 1 study is uncertain about whether treatment with casirivimab and imdevimab in all patients has an effect on the duration of hospitalisation compared to usual care.
+Low quality evidence from 1 study is uncertain about whether treatment with casirivimab and imdevimab in all patients has an effect on the median duration of hospitalisation compared to usual care.
 [Median 10 (IQR: 22) days and Median 10 (IQR: 23) days; 9,785 people in 1 study].

-Duration of hospitalisation - Seronegative
+Median duration of hospitalisation - Seronegative

-Low quality evidence from 1 study is uncertain about whether treatment with casirivimab and imdevimab in the seronegative subgroup has an effect on the duration of hospitalisation compared to usual care.
+Low quality evidence from 1 study is uncertain about whether treatment with casirivimab and imdevimab in the seronegative subgroup has an effect on the median duration of hospitalisation compared to usual care.
 [Median 13 (IQR: 21) days and Median 17 (IQR: 21) days; 3,153 people in 1 study].

-Evidence includes one open-label RCT with 9,785 participants (4,839 in treatment arm and 4,946 in control arm).
+Evidence includes one open-label randomised controlled trial (RECOVERY 2022) with 9,785 participants (4,839 in the treatment arm and 4,946 in the control arm).
 While there are clear reasons for this, it is unlikely to affect the incidence of objective outcomes such as death, invasive ventilation and duration of hospitalisation.
-The included study was a pre-print and as such was not peer-reviewed.

-The strengths of this trial included: appropriate randomisation with allocation concealment, similarity between baseline characteristics in both treatment and control groups and lastly the study population was large and included broad eligibility criteria and the study population was large.
+The strengths of this trial included: appropriate randomisation with allocation concealment, thesimilarity between baseline characteristics in both treatment and control groups and lastly the study population was large and included broad eligibility criteria and the study population was large.
 Overall it was rated as low risk of bias in all outcomes and domains.